 This policy means that in all communications and relationships, the Superintendent must be respectful, fair, open, and empathetic.
 The Superintendent must ensure staff have the same types of interactions with our schools, community partners, the public and families.
-This includes media, public relations, stakeholders, staff, families and students.
-I must ensure ASD-S manages information so it remains confidential, has a process for handling complaints, protect against discrimination and illegal activity, ensure we are hiring strong staff, have guidelines for volunteers and ensure there are criminal and vulnerable sector checks.
-This policy also addresses appropriate relationships with media.
+This includes media, stakeholders, staff, families and students.
+I must ensure ASD-S manages information so it remains confidential, has a process for handling complaints including staff grievances, protect against discrimination and illegal activity, ensure we are hiring strong staff, have guidelines for volunteers and ensure there are criminal and vulnerable sector checks.
+This policy also addresses appropriate relationships with media and promoting the District in a positive way.